 - Create templates for common documents (e.g., meeting agendas, reports).

-- Avoid using Google Docs until their accessibility tools are developed well enough to match those of Microsoft Word.
-Upgrade Word to the latest version and save as a .docx format to preserve accessibility features.
+- Avoid using Google Docs, Libre/Open Office until their accessibility tools are developed well enough to match those of Microsoft Word.
+Upgrade Word to the latest version, use the desktop apps, and save as a .docx format to preserve accessibility features.

 - Check the accessibility of a document using Word’s built-in checker.